-Year ar Area Management Action Description Timing Environmental outcome be achieved Action taken with description 1-10 32 ha of NTGVV P and SLL habitat Pulse grazing: The maximum length of continuous grazing is four weeks with at least two weeks rest between cycles.
+Year Area Management Action Description Timing Environmental outcome to be achieved Action taken with description Bioma iss Manag ement 1-10 32 ha of NTGVVP and SLL habitat Pulse grazing: The maximum length of continuous grazing is four weeks with at least two weeks rest between cycles.
 Stock generally excluded during October -November within NTGVVP.
 Stock removed immediately following any high rainfall events.
-January to September (see Management Action Description, subject to written approval from DELWP for seasonally dependent modifications) Stock must be removed should total vegetation cover fall to or below 70% Sufficient bare ground (approximately 20% to 40% cover) maintained in order to maintain space for recruitment of herbs and grasses.
+January to September (see Management Action Description, subject to written approval from DELWP for seasonally dependent modifications) Stock must be removed should total vegetation cover fall to or below 70%.
+Sufficient bare ground (approximately 20% to 40% cover) maintained in order to maintain space for recruitment of herbs and grasses.
 No loss of native plant diversity as a result of grazing regimes.
 Reduction in weed cover.
-The Offset site was grazed with a high intensity (500 to 300 mob of sheep), but short period (three to 14 days dependent of size of mob of sheep, and amount of biomass) on three separate occasions with approximately two months rest between pulses, between February to August 2021.
-For effective targeting of pulse grazing and to comply with the grazing guidelines of the OMP the 32 ha Offset site has been split over three smaller, but contiguous cells in an approach known as cell grazing.
-The grazing schedule pertinent to this offset site is detailed in Table 8Cell 3 - 500 wethers 23/2 (7 days), 1/4 (11 days), 350 wethers 7/8 (4 days) Cell 5 - 500 wethers 5/2 (8 days), 11/3 (10 days), 350 wethers 14/7 (8 days), 500 wethers 24/9 (6 days) Cell 6 - 500 wethers 13/2 (10 days), 1000 wethers 3/7 (11 days), 500 wethers 22/8 (9 days) 1-10 32 ha of NTGVV P and SLL habitat Ecological Burning: Burn less 60 m wide, minimise risks to life and property and biodiversity, less often than once in 5 years in any one area.
+The Offset site was grazed with a high intensity (850 mob of sheep), but short period (three to 14 days).
+The intention was to graze on three separate occasions with approximately one to two months rest between pulses, between February to August 2022.
+The fencing of areas to be burnt delayed the start time for grazing as sheep are not supposed to graze areas to be burnt prior to the burn to ensure enough biomass to burn.
+The very wet late winter and spring caused by the La Nina of 2023 prevented grazing to occur in the final months of the grazing window as grazing is not permitted when the paddock is wet as this can cause pugging.
+The inability to graze through Spring and early Summer or undertake Spring burns has lead to the unavoidable increases in biomass accumulation and reduction in bare ground as reported by Ecolink (2023).
+However inter-tussock space was still measured to be 22% as per below.
+The grazing schedule for this offset site is detailed in Table 8.
+1-10 32 ha of NTGVVP and SLL habitat Ecological Burning: Burn less 60 m wide, minimise risks to life and property and biodiversity, less often than once in 5 years in any one area.
 April to May, Outside of the Victorian Declared Fire Danger Period Grazing and burning: aim to maintain approximately 20% to 40% cover of bare ground or intertussock space to allow sufficient space for recruitment of herbs and grasses.
-A burn plan was developed in March 2021 and approved by DELWP.
-Five regions were fenced and burnt in April to May.
-These regions were designed to satisfy the OMP burning requirements and were under 60 metres in width.
-There was plenty of recruitment of plants in burnt areas however due to the cool wet season this favoured both native and exotic species.
-Burn plan provided separately.
+A burn plan was developed in March 2021 and approved DELWP.
+Four regions were fenced and burnt in April to May.
+These regions were designed to satisfy the requirements of the OMP and were under 60 metres in width.
+There was plenty of recruitment of plants in burnt areas however due to